-In 2015, the year I arrived at the University of Lausanne, I launched the Lausanne Shakespeare Festival, Switzerland’s only annual theatrical event devoted exclusively to the work of Shakespeare.
-The LSF combines full-length plays in the evenings with workshops, music, street theater, and a range of performance experiments during the day.
-The LSF is fundamentally cosmopolitan, bringing together artists and audience members from a variety of linguistic backgrounds and featuring events in French and English, and sometimes German and Italian as well.
+In 2015, I launched the Lausanne Shakespeare Festival in collaboration with theater director Florence Rivero.
+The LSF is Switzerland’s only annual theatrical event devoted exclusively to the work of Shakespeare.
+Combining full-length plays in the evenings with workshops, music, street theater, and a range of performance experiments during the day, the LSF is committed to inclusivity and aesthetic pluralism.
+The LSF is also fundamentally cosmopolitan, bringing together artists and audiences from a variety of linguistic backgrounds and featuring events in French and English, and sometimes German and Italian as well.
 At the heart of the LSF is a simple idea: take some of the greatest plays ever written and use them to build bridges between things that tend to stay apart: the university and the city, specialists and the public, critical thinking and creativity, and art and education.
 By prioritizing the talents of Lausanne’s newest generation of professional actors and directors, the LSF contributes to building a strong future for theater in the city, the region, and the country.

 EDINBURGH CRITICAL STUDIES IN SHAKESPEARE AND PHILOSOPHY